backupbrew/switchbrew/Internet Browser.md

 The initial page loaded by this applet is specified by the title which launched this applet.
 Plain HTTP is allowed.

+The only difference between the content under "<data:/>"

+The files under "<data:/>" are identical to WifiWebAuthApplet except that the content of each file differs.

+This applet uses a whitelist, but it doesn't come from "<data:/>" like whitelisted-applet.

 ## Service Access

 All browser applets have access to the following services: acc:u1,